GabrielNakamura/site-personal/content/blog/Nakamura-etal-AustralEcol-2018/index.markdown

 ---
-title: "A multifaceted approach to analyzing taxonomic, functional, and phylogenetic β diversity"
+title: "Functional and phylogenetic dimensions are more important than the taxonomic dimension for capturing variation in stream fish communities"
-subtitle: "Nakamura G., Vicentin W., Súarez Y.R. and Duarte L.D.S."
+subtitle: "Nakamura G., Vicentin W. and Súarez Y.R."
 excerpt: ""
 date: 2021-05-24
 author: ""